 2. British Indian Ocean Territory

-Before you cry foul that we’ve double dipped, keep this in mind.
-The fact that the British crosses are on the flag is actually the smallest part of what makes this interesting.
+Before you cry foul that I’ve double dipped, keep this in mind.
+The fact that the British crosses are on the flag is actually only a part of what makes this interesting.
 What really gets us are the wavy stripes.
-C’mon!
-They’re just too cool.
-Maybe we’re a bit jaded because we love the ocean so much.
+Maybe I’m a bit jaded because I love the ocean so much.
 Anyway, can you imagine how crazy the flag looks when it’s fluttering in the breeze?
 Waves upon waves.
-It almost looks like a wild variant of the U.S. flag, huh?
 Top it off with the British royal crown and palm tree and the semi-official flag of this British territory has it all going on.
 The additional fact that it flies over an area with no formal population (it’s a military zone) and that the British and Americans booted out the native population and that it’s a disputed territory (Seychelles also lays claim) just makes it even more crazy.

 Territory Population: 3,000 personnel